Cluster Monomials in Graph Laurent Phenomenon Algebras: Nonnegativity for trees

-\textcite[Theorem 6.1]{linearLP} give a Ptolemy-like formula for expanding $Y_IY_J$ into a positive integer linear combination of cluster monomials in the case where $\graph$ is a path.
-It is possible to extend this formula to the case where $\graph$ is a tree, as shown in Proposition~\ref{proposition:expansion}.
-Proposition~\ref{proposition:expansion} is the key lemma used in the proof of Proposition~\ref{proposition:tree}.
+Lam and Pylyavskyy \cite[Theorem 6.1]{linearLP} give a Ptolemy-like formula for expanding \(Y_IY_J\) into a positive integer linear combination of cluster monomials in the case where \(\graph\) is a path.
+In order to extend their formula, we introduce the notion of a path from \(I\) to \(J\).